mongodb/docs/source/tutorial/deploy-replica-set.rst

 Development and Test Replica Set
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Begin by starting three instances of :option:`mongod`.
+Begin by starting three instances of :program:`mongod`.
 For ephemeral
-tests and the purposes of this guide, you may run the :option:`mongod`
+tests and the purposes of this guide, you may run the :program:`mongod`
 instances in separate windows of GNU Screen.
 OS X and most Linux
 distributions come with screen installed by default [#screen]_
 systems.